FTAI Infrastructure (FIP)

 - Market share has increased this cycle as its 49.1% annual revenue growth over the last four years was exceptional

-- On a dimmer note, its historical operating margin losses point to an inefficient cost structure
+- On the other hand, its historical operating margin losses point to an inefficient cost structure

-FTAI Infrastructure almost passes our quality test.
-If you like the stock, the price looks fair.
+FTAI Infrastructure shows some potential.
+If you like the stock, the price seems reasonable.

 Why Is Now The Time To Buy FTAI Infrastructure?